percona/pmm/docs/using/interface.md

 | {{icon.sync}}                 | Refresh dashboard         |
 | (Time interval)               | Refresh period            |

-### Second row menu bar
+### View selectors

 This menu bar is context sensitive; it changes according to the page you are on.

-The items are grouped left and right.
 (With wide menus on small screens, items may wrap to the next row.)

-- Left: Filters and controls for the viewed data
-- Right: Links to other dashboards

 ![Second row (home)](../_images/PMM_Home_Dashboard_Menus_Submenu_Bar.jpg)

-#### Left group items

 | Items                         | Description                      |
 | ----------------------------- | -------------------------------- |